cgwire/kitsu/docs/short/README.md

 ![Concept Comment Panel](../img/getting-started/concept_comment_panel.png)

-On the comment panel, you have two options on top of the panel: Link a concept to an asset and delete the concept.
+At the top of the comment panel, you have two options: Link a concept to an asset and delete the concept.

 To link an asset, click on the **Link** ![Link button](../img/getting-started/link_icon.png) button.

 Kitsu will display all the **Assets** available to link with the concept uploaded.

-On top of the comment panel, Kitsu will list the linked assets.
-For now, there are **No Links**.
+Kitsu will list the linked assets at the top of the comment panel.
+For now, there are No Links.

 ![Concept link](../img/getting-started/concept_link.png)

-To link an asset, you have to click on it.
-You will see the name of the assets linked on the top of the screen, but also under the preview of the concept.
+To link an asset, click on it.
+The names of the linked assets will appear at the top of the screen under the preview of the concept.

 ![Concept asset linked](../img/getting-started/concept_asset_linked.png)

-Once a concept is linked to an asset, you can see the concepts on the detail page of an asset.
+Once a concept is linked to an asset, it can be seen on the asset's detail page.

 Return to the asset page, and click on the asset name you want to see the concept.